UB-Dortmund/datacite2mms/README.md

+**HINT: This project is out of date and internally not relevant anymore!**

 # DataCite to MMS JSON transformer

 This code transforms the JSON serialization of the DataCite API data for a record of a given DOI to the JSON representation of the entity collection in the Metadata Management System (MMS).